 Education: MBA from Indiana University, B.S. in Industrial Engineering from Georgia Tech.
 Currently pursuing a Ph.D. in International Business from the International School of Management.

 Adam Hayes, MBA, PE

 Project Manager, Strategy and Leadership Development

 Adam Hayes is a Project Manager for the Strategy & Leadership Development Team.
 He works with clients to ensure their vision and strategic priorities are achieved and sustained.
-He is an accomplished executive and registered professional engineer with experience in manufacturing operations, facility management, product development, continuous improvement, and
+He is an accomplished executive and registered professional engineer with experience in manufacturing operations, facility management, product development, continuous improvement, and supply chain management.

 Expertise: Strategic & Business Development, Leadership & Team Building, Culture Direction, Regulatory Compliance, Financial Management, New Product Integration, Lean Manufacturing.